Alexander Rodchenko

 Aleksander Mikhailovich Rodchenko (Александр Михайлович Родченко; – 3 December 1956) was a Russian and Soviet artist, sculptor, photographer, and graphic designer.
 He was one of the founders of constructivism and Russian design; he was married to the artist Varvara Stepanova.

 Rodchenko was one of the most versatile constructivist and productivist artists to emerge after the Russian Revolution.
 He worked as a painter and graphic designer before turning to photomontage and photography.
 His photography was socially engaged, formally innovative, and opposed to a painterly aesthetic.
 Concerned with the need for analytical-documentary photo series, he often shot his subjects from odd angles—usually high above or down below—to shock the viewer and to postpone recognition.
 He wrote: "One has to take several different shots of a subject, from different points of view and in different situations, as if one examined it in the round rather than looked through the same key-hole again and again."

-He is also known for developing the early corporate identity of the airline Dobrolyot, later Aeroflot, and designed its world-famous "Winged Hammer and Sickle" logo.
+He is also known for developing the early corporate identity of the airline Dobrolyot, later Aeroflot, and designed its "Winged Hammer and Sickle" logo.

 Life and career

 Alexander Rodchenko Dance.
 An Objectless Composition, 1915.

 Rodchenko was born in St. Petersburg to a working-class family who moved to Kazan after the death of his father, in 1909.
 He became an artist without having had any exposure to the art world, drawing much inspiration from art magazines.
 In 1910, Rodchenko began studies under Nicolai Fechin and Georgii Medvedev at the Kazan Art School, where he met Varvara Stepanova, whom he later married.

 After 1914, he continued his artistic training at the Stroganov Institute in Moscow, where he created his first abstract drawings, influenced by the Suprematism of Kazimir Malevich, in 1915.
 The following year, he participated in "The Store" exhibition organized by Vladimir Tatlin, who was another formative influence.

 Rodchenko's work was heavily influenced by Cubism and Futurism, as well as by Malevich's Suprematist compositions, which featured geometric forms deployed against a white background.
 While Rodchenko was a student of Tatlin's he was also his assistant, and the interest in figuration that characterized Rodchenko's early work disappeared as he experimented with the elements of design.
 He used a compass and ruler in creating his paintings, with the goal of eliminating expressive brushwork.

-Rodchenko worked in Narkompros and he was one of the organizers of RABIS.
+Rodchenko worked in Narkompros and he was one of the organisers of RABIS.
 RABIS was formed in 1919–1920.

 Rodchenko was appointed Director of the Museum Bureau and Purchasing Fund by the Bolshevik Government in 1920, responsible for the reorganization of art schools and museums.
 He became secretary of the Moscow Artists' Union and set up the Fine Arts Division of the People's Commissariat for Education, and helped found the Institute for Artistic Culture.